 “His mind was considering flute as a part of his body”.
-We never search for mouth consciously while feeding it with icecream from hand.
+We never search for mouth consciously while feeding it with icecream using our hand.
 Because the position, size, volume etc of mouth is already mapped in the brain.

-We need to apply the same principle to machine of our work.
+We need to apply the same principle to machines of our work.